ADA-SITE-JML/wm2-2021-summer/homeworks/hw3/README.md

 |   	   | Size(32,500)|       |

 ###### Custom Post exceptions
 * Check permissions on delete and update.
-Only profile who create that post can update or delete
+Only profile who creates that post can update or delete
 * It throws new PostException if user has no permission.
 In controller, exception is catched and redirect to /error url.
 I have used ModelAndView and RedirectAttributes attr for redirecting in order to no to lose Model attr after redirecting.
+* Example: if you create post with id = 3, when you go to /posts/edit/3, you will see edit form.
+However, if post with id 4 was not created by you, if you go to /posts/edit/4, you will be redirected to /error url with exception message in error page.

 ##### User